Here’s a quick question for you:

 Beautiful.ai’s technology is the driving force behind its Smart Slides feature.

-Smart Slides ‘understand’ the content on your slide.
+Smart Slides ‘understand’ the content on your slide to make the best presentation possible.
 From there, it intuitively makes recommendations on what elements you may want to add later and how you may want your slide layout to appear.

 For novice users with little to no design experience, this process happens automatically, with Beautiful.ai organizing ideas and visualizing content quickly — all while providing guidance every step of the way.